Immigration updates

 Generally, you will need the bellow supporting documents.
 However, depending on your personal situation, whether you are applying for acompanying family members' extension of immigration documents at the same time, and how you answer questions in the pre-application questionnaire in your online account, you might need to provide different and/or additional documents.

-Please note that you must set up your online application through the IRCC secure online account FIRST by answering questions and creating a personalized document checklist to know which documents you actually require.
+Please note that you must set up your online application through the IRCC secure online account first by answering questions and creating a personalized document checklist to know which documents you actually require.

 2. Proof of means of financial support